ratsakatika/camera-traps/README.md

 **Tom Ratsakatika | AI and Environment Researcher | University of Cambridge**

-<i>**Read the [LICENSE](#-license) and [DISCLAIMER](#-disclaimer) before use**</i>
+<i>**Read the [LICENSE](#-license) and [DISCLAIMER](#-disclaimer) before use.**</i>

 ## 💡 Overview

-This repository contains code to run an wildlife alert system on your personal computer.
+This repository contains code to run an wildlife alert system on your computer.

 The system will process photos sent from a 4G-enabled camera trap and send alerts directly to your mobile phone.

 To get started, you will need at lest one 4G-enabled camera trap, a dedicated email address, a Telegram account and some basic python skills.

 If you don't have all of these, you can still test out the system in the [Example Tutorial](#example-tutorial).

 <div style="text-align: center;">
   <img src="assets/example_detections.gif" alt="Annotated Photos"/>